Lost-Outpost/outlander/GAMEPLAY.md

 ## Quality of Life

-The Path includes quality-of-life improvements to streamline your playing experience, featuring:
+Outlander includes quality-of-life improvements to streamline your playing experience, featuring:

 - [Forget Spell](https://www.nexusmods.com/skyrimspecialedition/mods/51125) - Too many spells cluttering your magic menu?
 Now you can forget them, directly from the menu!